ibm-cloud-docs/CDN/feature-descriptions.md

 ## Purge cached content
 {: #purge-cached-content}

 IBM Cloud CDN provides the capability to conveniently and quickly remove, or "purge", the cached content from the Edge servers.
-At this time, the purge is allowed only for a file path.
-Currently, the Purge implementation with Akamai purges the file in about 5 seconds.
-The UI also provides the ability to view your Purge history, and to tag specific Purge paths as Favorites.
+With the introduction of the [purge group](/docs/CDN?topic=cdn-api-reference#api-for-multiple-file-purge) concept, paths can be classified into related groups that can be purged at the same time.
+Purge groups can include 1000 paths, by default.
+A Purge operation with Akamai completes in about 5 seconds.
+You can also view your purge history, and save specific purge groups as favorite.

 ## Time to Live (TTL)
 {: #time-to-live-ttl}